judgej/jquery-mastercheckbox/README.md

 This is a simple plugin that allows you to designate a single checkbox in a list or group of checkboxes to be the the master "select all" or "deselect all" checkbox.
+This plugin is simple in operation, simple to use, and addresses many of the issues that similar plugins have.

 The plugin has the following features: